Megamusical: Characteristics

 Megamusicals are known for their grand scale.
 They tend to be set in the distant past and cover broad, universal issues (usually concerning social justice) that global audiences can relate to.
-Their plot is melodramatic, generally large in scope and lofty, but is not the focus of the show.
-Instead, a megamusical's priority is visual spectacle, with ample attention given to visual elements like extravagant set and costumes, complex and technologically advanced stagecraft, and large casts that allow for big ensemble numbers with elaborate choreography.
+The plot is generally melodramatic, ambitious in scope, but not the focus of the show.
+Instead, a megamusical's priority is a visual spectacle, with ample attention given to visual elements like extravagant set and costumes, complex and technologically advanced stagecraft, and large casts that allow for big ensemble numbers with elaborate choreography.

 The scores for megamusicals are also grand, consisting of pop-influenced catchy songs, power ballads, lush harmonies and lavish orchestrations.
 Similar to operetta, this genre relies on the "continuous musicalization of dramatic action", and commonly feature a sung-through script in which the recitative is used to carry any dialogue in between musical numbers.
 As such, they are also referred to as "pop-operas".

 Megamusicals have huge budgets and their non-artistic elements tend to be large as well.
 They are heavily publicized and the marketing for a megamusical is very intense and costly.
 Another key element of this form is its commercial appeal: whether or not the musical will be a hit at the box office.
 Generally, a megamusical is expected to be a massive financial success, but not necessarily a critical success.

 A "big" Broadway musical is not necessarily a megamusical.
 One major difference between long-running Broadway productions such as A Chorus Line and Chicago, and successful megamusicals is that the latter are global franchises.
 While musicals had long been an American institution, they gained unprecedented global recognition and success with the advent of megamusicals in the 1980s.
 Megamusicals are intended to be mass-reproduced worldwide and the successful ones run for decades in international markets.
-Once his musicals became famous and were being licensed all over the world, composer Andrew Lloyd Webber vowed to keep a very tight grip on them and would get final say on all productions regardless of the production team.
+Once his musicals became famous and were being licensed all over the world, composer Andrew Lloyd Webber vowed to keep a very tight grip on them and would get the final say on all productions regardless of the production team.
 This led to a strict level of standardization across the global productions of megamusicals that did not exist in live theatre before.
-This genre of musical theatre has thus been referred to as "McTheatre", alluding not only to the "ruthless cloning" of franchise productions, but also that its size and global reach is similar to that of the fast food chain giant, McDonald's.
+This genre of musical theatre has been derogatorily referred to as "McTheatre", comparatively alluding to the standardization of fast food chain McDonald's products as well as its size and global reach.

 A musical need not contain all of these elements to be regarded as a megamusical.
 Many of these features were established by the influential megamusicals of the 1980s, but the genre has since evolved.
 As such, consideration has to be given to the musical itself as well as the context surrounding it.